grahamcarman/docs/astro/ci-cd-templates/template-overview.md

 Template types differ based on the deploy method they use and how many branches or environments they require.
 This document contains information about the following template types:

-- _DAG-based templates_ that use the [DAG-only deploy feature](deploy-code.md#deploy-dags-only) in Astro and either deploy DAGs or your entire Astro project depending on the files that you update.
+- _DAG deploy templates_ that use the [DAG-only deploy feature](deploy-code.md#deploy-dags-only) in Astro and either deploy DAGs or your entire Astro project depending on the files that you update.
-- _Image-only templates_ that build a Docker image and push it to Astro whenever you update any file in your Astro project, including your DAG directory.
+- _Image deploy templates_ that build a Docker image and push it to Astro whenever you update any file in your Astro project, including your DAG directory.
 - _Preview Deployment templates_ that automatically create and delete Deployments when you create or delete a feature branch from your main Astro project branch.

 Astronomer maintains a dedicated guide with templates for select CI/CD tools.
-Most guides include image-only templates for a single-branch implementation.
+Most guides include image based templates for a single-branch implementation.
 Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and processes.

 If you're interested in documentation for a CI/CD tool or template type that does not exist, configure your own or [contact Astronomer support](https://cloud.astronomer.io/support).
 To learn more about single-branch and multiple-branch implementations and decide which template is right for you, see [Choose a CI/CD strategy](set-up-ci-cd.md).

-## DAG-based templates
+## DAG deploy templates

-_DAG-based templates_ use the `--dags` flag in the Astro CLI to push DAG changes to Astro for faster deploys.
-These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as a Docker image when other files or directories are modified.
-To learn more about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only) or ["The New, Faster Way to Deploy Airflow DAGs to Astro"](https://www.astronomer.io/blog/the-new-faster-way-to-deploy-airflow-dags-to-astro/) on the Astronomer blog.
+_DAG deploy templates_ check the changes in your Astro project and trigger either a dag deploy or image deploy based on the files changed, allowing for faster deploys.
+This template deploys your DAGs when only the files in your `dags` folder are modified, and it deploys the rest of your Astro project as a Docker image when any other files or directories are modified.
+To learn more about the benefits of this workflow, see [Deploy DAGs](deploy-dags.md).

-CI/CD templates that use the DAG-based workflow:
+CI/CD templates that use the DAG deploy workflow:

 - Require that each Deployment have the DAG-only deploy feature enabled.
 See [Enable/disable DAG-only deploys on a Deployment](deploy-dags.md#enable-disable-dag-only-deploys-on-a-deployment).
 - Use a [Workspace API token](workspace-api-tokens.md) or [Organization API token](organization-api-tokens.md).
 This value must be set using the `ASTRO_API_TOKEN` environment variable.